A Brief History

 6. Grenade Catapults.

 Both sides used the ancient weapon the Romans would be familiar with to extend the range of hand grenades.
-In order to launch the grenades/Mills bombs farther than a man could throw, contraptions were built with loading an arm under spring tension to fling the grenade toward the enemy.
+In order to launch the grenades/Mills bombs farther than a man could throw, contraptions were built with loading an arm under spring tension to fling the grenade toward the enemy., much like smaller versions of the siege devices seen in movies.
+Other contraptions to hurl grenades included slingshots and crossbows!

 5. Anti-tank Rifle.